-C: CvFileNode\ cvGetFileNode(CvFileStorage\ fs, CvFileNode\ map, const CvStringHashNode\ key, int create\missing=0)
+C: CvFileNode\ cvGetFileNode(CvFileStorage\ fs, CvFileNode\ map, const CvStringHashNode\ key, int createMissing=0)

-map - The parent map.
+- fs File storage - map The parent map.
 If it is NULL, the function searches a top-level node.
-If both map and key are NULLs, the function returns the root file node - a map that contains top-level nodes.

-key - Unique pointer to the node name, retrieved with GetHashedKey()

-create\missing - Flag that specifies whether an absent node should be added to the map
+If both map and key are NULLs, the function returns the root file node a map that contains top-level nodes. - key Unique pointer to the node name, retrieved with GetHashedKey - createMissing Flag that specifies whether an absent node should be added to the map

 The function finds a file node.
-It is a faster version of GetFileNodeByName() (see GetHashedKey() discussion).
+It is a faster version of GetFileNodeByName (see GetHashedKey discussion).
 Also, the function can insert a new node, if it is not in the map yet.